Reuse & Recycle

 UTEC in Lowell, an organization helping youth with challenges, accepts mattresses and boxsprings: call to pay in advance

-Not suitable for reuse - can be taken by removal firms (usually for a fee) or dropped off - see Multiple Items, below, and see this list for additional options
+Not suitable for reuse - can be taken by junk removal firms (usually for a fee) or dropped off - see Multiple Items, below, and see this list for additional options

 When you buy a new mattress, the retailer will often take your old one